krasserm/perceiver-io/docs/models/image-classifier.md

 The [PyTorch Lightning model API](#pytorch-lightning-model-api) is also designed for command-line binding via the [Lightning CLI](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_cli.html).
-For example, when implementing a command line interface for `LitImageClassifier` with `LightningCLI` in a file named `classifier.py`
+For example, when implementing a command line interface for `LitImageClassifier` in a file named `classifier.py`

 ```python
 # File classifier.py